TheRealToxicDev/Automod-discord/README.md

 > !am settings modrole exempt [true | false]

-Makes the modrole (not) exempt from punishments
+Makes the modrole (not) exempt from punishments, default is false

 > !am settings modrole exempt